NubeIO/rubix-ce-docs/docs/rubix-ce/services/rql/rql.md

 ## About
-Rules can be written in a javaScript like syntax and then executed in the RQL runtime
+Rules can be written in a javaScript similar to syntax and then executed in the RQL runtime.

 ![rql.png](img/rql.png)

-## Quick example
+## Example

 ```js
 function getRandomInt(max) {